unoplat/unoplat-oss-atlas/README.md

 # unoplat-oss-atlas
 The goal is to give back to community and comprehend current cutting edge repositories to exponentially affect dev velocity and understanding of oss repos.

+# What is used to generate comprehension?
+We use https://github.com/unoplat/unoplat-code-confluence to generate comprehension.

 ## OSS Repo Understanding